ktoso/rx-wiki/Observable-Utility-Operators.md

 ***

 ## cache( )
-#### remember the sequence of items emitted by the Observable and emit the same sequence to future Observers
+#### remember the sequence of items emitted by the Observable and emit the same sequence to future Subscribers

 [[images/rx-operators/cache.png]]

-By default, an Observable will generate its sequence of emitted items afresh for each new Observer that subscribes.
-You can force it to generate its sequence only once and then to emit this identical sequence to every Observer by using the `cache( )` method.
+By default, an Observable will generate its sequence of emitted items afresh for each new Subscriber that subscribes.
+You can force it to generate its sequence only once and then to emit this identical sequence to every Subscriber by using the `cache( )` method.
 Compare the behavior of the following two sets of sample code, the first of which does _not_ use `cache( )` and the second of which does:
 ```groovy
 def myObservable = Observable.range(1, 1000000).filter({ 0 == (it % 400000) }).timestamp();